 We welcome applications from everyone with a passion for the creative and performing arts - if you have particualr educational needs and/or a disability, you may wish to have an informal, confidential discussion with Amy Deane, our Inclusion Manager, before submitting your application.

 You will enjoy a wide range of opportunities to enrich your learning and professional development beyond your study programme.
-You will have the chance to:
+For example, enrichment activities currently running include directing, scriptwriting, choir, ukulele club, events management, drama and improvisation, poetry, urban/street dance and football.
+While studying at LIPA SIxth Form College, you will have the chance to:

 - Contribute to the production of performances on various scales, such as internal performances or at an external performing arts venue or event